dalerog/Klory/README.md

 ## Why the Klor

 I was using a Planck Ez with a 3x5 layout in which I was not using the center 6 keys above the spacebar.
 I was using four thumb keys in my layout.
-However, I felt that my thumbs were cramp and wanted a split keyboard.
+However, I felt that my thumbs were cramped and wanted a split keyboard.

-I started off looking for just a split Planck, but then I decided I wanted row stagger.
-I really liked the Corne, but I was using four thumb keys on my
+I started off looking for just a split Planck, but then I decided I wanted column stagger.
+I really liked the Corne, but I was using four thumb keys on my Planck layout.
-Planck layout.
 This was mainly because I was having trouble using the space as a layer key; the timing was causing a lot of errors.

 Therefore, the main reasons for the Klor were:
 - four thumb keys